 Each December, as I’m standing in the checkout line at the grocery store, my eyes are inevitably drawn to the Christmas issues of the home and garden magazines.
-I’m drawn in by the cozy fireplace scenes with hand-stitched stockings and cute little puppies wearing plaid bows.
+The cozy fireplace scenes with hand-stitched stockings and cute little puppies wearing plaid bows draw me in.
 For some reason, my vision of a Merry Christmas always seem to include a quaint log cabin in the woods, little ones dressed in footed-pajamas, with rosy cheeks and eyes filled with wonder.
 It includes breakfast casseroles with homemade cinnamon rolls and hot coffee at the push of a button—all served on holiday china.

 Can you relate?

 Please don’t misunderstand.
 I truly love Christmas!
 Despite my depressing description, I love celebrating Jesus’ birth, setting up a pretty tree, and choosing gifts that are “just right.”
 But almost every year there is some sort of let-down.
 Thoughts of having ‘missed the mark’ often fill my mind as I throw the last of the shredded wrapping paper away.

 I’ve pondered this question for a long, long time, and I always come back to the same answer.
 It isn’t about magazine covers and idealistic notions.
 It isn’t about pretty lights or decorated trees.

 Christmas is only and completely about the King of Kings, born to die on a tree.